Skip to main content

 }

-You can do the same.
+The same path is open to you.
 Pick a preset, dump it, change three fields, register the result.
 See JSON Preset Builder.

 Verification